AHijazi11/TripleTen_projects/Instacart Order Insights/README.md

 - **First Item in Cart**:
   - **Bananas (regular and organic)** are the most frequently first-added items to carts, indicating their high popularity.

-These findings offer valuable insights into customer behaviors and preferences, which is crucial for developing **targeted marketing strategies and effective inventory management**.
+These findings offer valuable insights into customer behaviors and preferences, which are crucial for developing **targeted marketing strategies and effective inventory management**.

 ### Technologies Used